SabotagePerformanceAppraisals/fans-of-less/index.md

 and policy changes they would need.

-Agile organizations learn, reprioritize, and adapt to changing customer needs, rather than focusing on output.
+Agile organizations learn, reprioritize, and adapt to changing customer needs, rather than focusing on quantity of output.

 Even when many teams are involved, adaptability can be fine-grained, on a timescale of a week to a month rather than limited to coarse